-Applying to: HKU, CUHK, HKUST, as a mechanical engineer Creativity something that I have always felt passionate about, is a major reason I want to expand my knowledge on Physics.
+Applying to: HKU, CUHK, HKUST, as a mechanical engineer Creativity, something that I have always felt passionate about, is a major reason I want to expand my knowledge on Physics.
 Watching my grandfather exploring the repairing of broken machines from multiple angles fascinated me; especially times when he would find it impossible to repair or the many failures he encountered.
-These and my love of watching science fiction movies such as Star-wars, Avengers and Back to the Future, made me ponder the many unknowns still present in the field of Physics and whether or not it can be achieved at some point.
+This, and my love of watching science fiction movies such as Star-wars, Avengers and Back to the Future, made me ponder the many unknowns still present in the field of Physics and whether or not it can be achieved at some point.
 Therefore, in hopes of finding the answers to these questions, I would like to further study and develop proficiency in Physics, with mechanical engineering as my main interest.

 To pursue knowledge on this, I have been actively studying it in and out of school.
 For my extended essay, a requirement of passing the IB curriculum, I explored tuned liquid dampers, a mechanism that can dissipate earthquake forces on a building.
 Though there are better dampers available, keeping cost in mind, they are not exactly the best options, especially in poorer countries.
 Therefore, I formulated a solution that could make dampers more effective and capable of standing toe-to-toe with the best dampers.
 Additionally, I read Michio Kaku’s Physics of the Impossible to investigate more on this major: mechanical engineering.
 This book elaborates on his theories about how in the future many of what is deemed to be impossible today will be possible.
 I find one of his arguments to be really clever, that in the nineteenth century and the early part of the twentieth, basic laws of physics were unknown and therefore were considered as “improbabilities”, such as black holes, x-rays and even the internet, but now these are commonly used and known globally.
 From this book, what intrigued me was not the content, however it was the evident advancements in technology and machines that is shown by Michio Kaku.